FREQUENTLY ASKED QUESTIONS

 Tweaks section: (LINK)

-This will happen if you didn't set the "mod compatibility" options in-game,
+This will happen if you didn't set the "mod compatibility" options

-The use the "Settings Beantown Interiors" tape.
+While In-game, open the Pip-boy and use the "Settings Beantown Interiors" tape.

 Select Customize Option, Other Options, Mod Compatibility, and select